 29th Special Session (February 12, 2021) Condemns military coup and violence against protesters.

-28th Special Session (May 18, 2018) Expected to condemn Israel and create commission of inquiry.
+28th Special Session (May 18, 2018) Condemned Israel and created commission of inquiry.

 27th Special Session (December 5, 2017) – Condemns violations against Rohingya but falls short of condemning Myanmar government.